penguin32/TGAMM-FanGame-Molly/README.md

-July 29 2024> Just Reviewing and need of signing to verify push. tips for dummy/me> $git commit -S -m "to sign commit" tick off, "Keep my email address private" on Settings>Emails
+July 29 2024> Just Reviewing and need of signing to verify push. tips for dummy/me> $git commit -S -m "to sign commit" tick off, "Keep my email address private" on Settings>Emails removed the gpg in the settings>keys, retrying to sign commit again